Mimi Smith: John Lennon

-Mimi's sister Julia married Alfred ("Alf" or "Fred") Lennon on 3 December 1938; on 9 October 1940, the couple's first and only child was born.
+Mimi's sister Julia married Alfred Lennon on 3 December 1938; on 9 October 1940, the couple's first and only child was born.
 Smith phoned the Oxford Street Maternity Hospital that evening and was told that Julia had given birth to a boy.
-According to Smith, she went straight to the hospital "as fast as [her] legs could carry me". during the middle of an air raid, and was forced to hide in doorways to avoid the shrapnel.
+According to Smith, she went straight to the hospital "as fast as [her] legs could carry me", during the middle of an air raid, and was forced to hide in doorways to avoid the shrapnel.
 Smith later recalled a story that began with a parachute-borne landmine landing outside the hospital: "My sister stayed in bed, and they put the baby under the bed.
 They wanted me to go into the basement, but I wouldn't.
 I ran all the way back to Newcastle Road to tell Father the news.
 'Get under the shelter,' the wardens were shouting.
 'Oh, be quiet,' I told them."

 The story about the air raid has since been refuted, as there was no attack that night.
 The previous raid had been on 21–22 September, and the next was on 16 October, when the areas of Walton and Everton were badly hit.

 After Julia separated from her husband, she and the infant Lennon moved in with her new partner, John Albert "Bobby" Dykins.
 However, Smith twice contacted Liverpool's Social Services and complained about John sleeping in the same bed as Julia and Dykins.
 Julia was eventually persuaded to hand over the care of John to the Smiths, who had no children of their own.
 Smith later confided to a relative that although she had never wanted children, she had "always wanted John".
-In July 1946, Alf Lennon visited the Smiths and took Lennon to Blackpool, ostensibly for a long holiday, but with the secret intention of emigrating to New Zealand with him.
+In July 1946, Alfred Lennon visited the Smiths and took Lennon to Blackpool, ostensibly for a long holiday, but with the secret intention of emigrating to New Zealand with him.
 Julia went to Blackpool and took John back to her house, but a few weeks later she handed him back to Smith.
 John then lived continuously at Mendips in the smallest bedroom, which was located above the front door.
 Although she was a caring guardian, Smith was also known for being very strict, compared to the more relaxing influence of her husband and John's mother.
 Family friends described Smith as stubborn, impatient and unforgiving, but also said that she had a strong sense of humour.
 On many occasions when she criticised John, he would respond with a joke and the two of them would be "rolling around, laughing together".